Skip to main content

 Common use cases

-Interactive content is a good fit for:
+Interactive artifacts are a good fit for:

 • Interactive explainers and walkthroughs